shimul-chaudhary/nextgen-recruit/README.md

-**Repository Name: NextGen Recruit**
+**Repository Name: Generative AI Recruitment Copilot**

 ---

 ## Introduction
-Welcome to the Next Gen Recruiter repository!
+Welcome to the Generative AI Recruitment Copilot Recruiter repository!
 This repository hosts a conversational AI-based interview screening chatbot.
 The chatbot interacts with candidates, conducts interviews, and summarizes the conversations for further analysis.

 ---